fake-news-and-politics-desinformation

 Fake News And Politics Disinformation

-Artificial intelligence (AI) and machine learning are being used to detect and combat fake news more effectively.
+Artificial intelligence (AI) and machine learning (ML) are increasingly being used to detect and combat the spread of fake news.
+These technologies offer new ways to analyze content quickly and efficiently, helping to identify misinformation before it spreads widely.

 How It Works: